THE 2023 AWAKE IN THE WILD TEACHER TRAINING BASED IN NORTH AMERICA IS NOW FULL.

 • Teach Awake in the Wild classes, daylong and weekend programs

-This one year training includes:
+This training includes:

 • Four week-long, immersive study retreats in nature